List of Hong Kong national security cases: Hong Kong 47 (6 January 2021)

-In the table below, Benny Tai, Au Nok-hin, Andrew Chiu, Ben Chung, Gordon Ng, John Clancey (U.S.-born lawyer) are regarded as the co-initiators of the primaries, or responsible for organising so.

 The restriction on reports of bail proceedings, stipulated in Section 9P of Criminal Procedure Ordinance and 87A of Magistrates Ordinance, was another controversy regarding National Security cases; a request by Gwyneth Ho to lift restrictions was turned down by the judge in September 2021, after which Ho instructed her lawyer to withdraw her bail application.
 The reporting ban was finally lifted on 18 August 2022 on request by Ho and three other defendants, after the verdict by the High Court over the Hong Kong Alliance case.
 The media then revealed 29 defendants are to plead guilty to the charges, while the other 17 are to stand trial in the High Court, namely Gwyneth Ho, Owen Chow, Ray Chan, Lam Cheuk-ting, Leung Kwok-hung, Ricky Or, Mike Lam, Lee Yue-shun, Winnie Yu, Michael Pang, Kalvin Ho, Lawrence Lau, Helena Wong, Sze Tak-loy, Ng Kin-wai.
 11 of those were amongst the 13 bailed out.

-The trial is also the second national security case to be handled without a jury, after Paul Lam, Secretary for Justice, citing the "involvement of foreign elements", "personal safety of jurors and their family members", and a “risk of perverting the course of justice if the trial is conducted with a jury”.
+The trial opened on 6 February 2023; the prosecutor said that Tai and four others were the election organizers and had indispensable involvement. is also the second national security case to be handled without a jury, after Paul Lam, Secretary for Justice, cited the "involvement of foreign elements", "personal safety of jurors and their family members", and a "risk of perverting the course of justice if the trial is conducted with a jury".

+On 30 May 2024, 14 of 47 activists were convicted and found guilty while two activists were acquitted, namely Lawrence Lau and Lee Yue-shun.
+The convicted were remanded until their sentencing.
+The remaining 31 activists agreed to plead guilty.
+On 13 June, the Department of Justice announced that it would appeal against the acquittal of Lau but not that of Lee.

 The prosecution is led by Jonathan Man Tak-ho and Anthony Chau.

+On 19 November 2024, the 45 convicted activists were handed down prison sentences between 4 and 10 years by the High Court.